taw00/manuscript-css/README.md

    publish-to-the-web feature.
 4. submission for publication: I port my markdown over to LibreOffice writer.
-I developed a manuscript template and it doesn't take me long to convert my markdown to LibreOffice, do a final proofread, and then submit a .`.docx` file.
+I developed a manuscript template and it doesn't take me long to convert my markdown to LibreOffice, do a final proofread, and then submit a `.docx` file.

 ---